sav-che/TL-2/Authors/Schulzer von Müggenburg, Stephan {std. Schulzer}.md

-> [!cite] BHL link: this entry starts at [page 396](https://www.biodiversitylibrary.org/item/104077#page/410/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 396](https://www.biodiversitylibrary.org/page/33333535) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Schulzer von Müggenburg, Stephan (1802-1892), Austrian soldier and botanist of German/Croatian descent; trained as a professional soldier at the military school of Olmütz (Olomouc) 181 7-1820; on active service 1820-1845; organised military hospitals in Vinkovci, 1849, and Slavonski Brod 1851; director of various military schools 1851-1858/59; in retirement from 1859 dedicating himself to mycology, living in Slavonia. (*Schulzer*).
+Schulzer von Müggenburg, Stephan (1802-1892), Austrian soldier and botanist of German/Croatian descent; trained as a professional soldier at the military school of Olmütz (Olomouc) 181 7-1820; on active service 1820-1845; organised military hospitals in Vinkovci, 1849, and Slavonski Brod 1851; director of various military schools 1851-1858/59; in retirement from 1859 dedicating himself to mycology, living in Slavonia.
+**Abbreviated name**: *Schulzer*

 #### Herbarium and types